softwareliberationarmy/repo-man/readme.md

 ## TODO

 - feature: implement ignored file extensions for binary file types (png, jpg, bmp, etc.)
-- performance: figure out how to crawl the repo for commits much faster than we're doing today (libgit2sharp crawls so slowly that we had to shut off commit gathering)
 - feature: change the intensity of the file color based on how recently it was modified if option passed in
 - feature: change the intensity of the file color based on how many commits it has if option passed in